 Previous time consumption of a similar activity

 If a similar effort or activity is already done, its time consumption may be a base for future time estimations.

 Current knowledge of scope and requirements

 When effort is originally planned, the estimated development time may no longer be true as scope and requirements may have changed.

-Re-estimating of the required time for an effort to be developed is recommended before development starts by checking all current known requirements and scope.
+Re-estimating the required time for an effort to be developed is recommended before development starts, by checking all current known requirements and scope.

 Re-estimation of an effort may reflect on the total time estimation of all other known and defined efforts.